Menu Close

 Tuning Fork Tests

-To test air conduction (AC), a vibrating fork is placed vertically in line with the meatus, about 2 cm away from the opening of the external auditory canal.
-The sound waves are transmitted through the tympanic membrane, middle ear and ossicles to the inner ear.
-Thus, by the air conduction test, the function of both the conducting mechanism and the cochlea are tested.
-Normally, hearing through air conduction is louder and heard twice as long as through the bone conduction route.
+• Air Conduction (AC) Test: The vibrating tuning fork is placed vertically about 2 cm from the external auditory canal.
+Sound waves travel through the tympanic membrane, middle ear, and ossicles to the inner ear, allowing evaluation of both the conducting mechanism and cochlear function.
+Typically, sound heard through air conduction is louder and lasts longer than through bone conduction.

-To test bone conduction (BC), the footplate of the vibrating tuning fork is placed firmly on the mastoid bone.
-The cochlea is stimulated directly by vibrations conducted through the skull bones.
-Thus, BC is a measure of the cochlear function only.
+• Bone Conduction (BC) Test: The footplate of the vibrating tuning fork is placed on the mastoid bone.
+This method stimulates the cochlea directly through vibrations transmitted via the skull bones, measuring cochlear function alone.

 The clinically useful tuning fork tests include:

-A prediction of air-bone gap can be made if tuning forks of 256, 512 and 1024 Hz are used.
+The degree of air-bone gap can be assessed using tuning forks of 256, 512, and 1024 Hz, with specific interpretations for each frequency.

 • A Rinne test equal or negative for 256 Hz but positive for 512 Hz indicates an air-bone gap of 20–30 dB.